Drill Presses & Chucks

 An

 adjustable work-stop peg fits into a table slot.
-See the
+Refer to the

 Jet JDP-17 drill press manual.